 Any BBA woman available Wednesdays from 2:00 p.m. to 3:30 p.m. who can commit to the seven-week session.
-Women in their second or third year at McCombs are strongly encouraged to apply!
-Check back in the fall to apply!
+We strongly encourage women in their second or third year at McCombs to apply!
+Apply by Wednesday, October 2, at 5:00 p.m.

 Members of BBA Women’s Council will be expected to attend all weekly seminars.
 The BBA Women’s Council seminars will be held each Wednesday from 2:00 p.m. to 3:30 p.m. in the Legacy Events Room.